Scott Coltrane, Department of Sociology

 Scott Coltrane is an expert in families, paternity and stay-at-home dads, with special attention given to the ways that mothers and fathers divide parenting and housework.
-He serves as the senior vice president and provost of the University of Oregon.
 As a sociologist, Scott is a leading voice in how the increasing level of involvement by fathers in childcare impacts traditional business models.
 Scott is also available to speak on the shift in organizational policies around family leave.
 Scott is the author of four books and more than 100 articles and chapters, and received the Distinguished Teaching Award at UC Riverside.
 He is also past President of the Pacific Sociological Association, and an elected Fellow of the American Association for the Advancement of Science.

 firstname.lastname@example.org | 541-346-3036